 Dr. Riviere is an associate editor for the SIAM Journal on Scientific Computing, for Results in Applied Mathematics and a member of the editorial board for Advances in Water Resources.
 She has graduated a total of fourteen Ph.D. students, with eight working in academia and six in industry.

 - Songul Kaya, Ph.D.
 2004.
 Associate Professor at METU, Turkey.

 - Yekaterina Epshteyn, Ph.D.
 2007.
 Associate Professor at the University of Utah.

 - Qi Mi, Ph.D.
 2007.
 Assistant Professor at the University of Pittsburgh, School of Health and Rehabilitation Sciences.

-- Prince Chidyagwaiq, Ph.D.
+- Prince Chidyagwai, Ph.D.
 2010.
 Assistant Professor at Loyola University.

 - Aycil Cesmelioglu, Ph.D.
 2010.
-Assistant Professor at Oakland University.
+Associate Professor at Oakland University.

 - Sevtap Ozisik, Ph.D.
 2012.
 Employed by Direct Energy.

 - Kun Liu, Ph.D.
 2013.
 Employed by Panton.